 16.4.
 Commercial communication should not portray or encourage drunk driving or to give reasons to believe that the effect of alcohol consumption could be concealed.

 16.5.
 Children should be shown to be under adult supervision whenever a product or an activity involves a safety risk.

 16.6.
 Information provided with the product should include proper directions for use and full instructions covering health and safety aspects whenever necessary.
-Such health and safety warnings should be made clear by the use of pictures, text or a combination of both.
+Such health and safety warnings should be made clear by the use of pictures, text or a combination of these.

 17.3.1.
 When demonstrating a product’s performance and use, marketing communication should not:

-a. minimise the degree of skill or understate the age level generally required to assemble or operate products;
+a. minimise the degree of skill or understate the age level generally required to assemble or operate the products;

 b. exaggerate the true size, value, nature, durability and performance of the product;

 c. fail to disclose the need for additional purchases, such as accessories, or individual items in a collection or series, required to produce the result shown or described.

 17.3.
 2. While the use of fantasy is appropriate for younger as well as older children it should not make it difficult for them to distinguish between reality and fantasy.